…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

 After 30 days of residency—women may have their cell phones with them UNLESS their use becomes an annoyance to others or excessive.
 If this happens, they will be returned to an 8 pm to 8 am turn-in for a period of time.

-SMOKING: Smoking, including vaping, is not permitted in the House or on the grounds by residents or any guest.
-If this presents a difficulty, please bring or request Nicotine Replacement Therapy products and have these added to your medication sheet.
-If you feel this will be a problem for you, please do not ask for admission to Grace House.
+SMOKING: Smoking, including vaping, is not permitted in the House or on the grounds or on the sidewalks by residents or any guest.
+If this presents a difficulty, please bring or request Nicotine Replacement aides.
+If this smoking regulation will be a problem for you, please do not ask for admission to Grace House.
+We do not want the odor of smoke in this House as it presents a trigger for others who are trying to not smoke/vape.
+While we recognize there is no odor from vaping any of that paraphernalia along with tobacco and lighters will be confiscated and destroyed if found.

 COMING AND GOING: Please use the back door when coming and going and sign in/out on the sheet provided.
+Accuracy and truthfulness are expected.
+For the sake of both courtesy and safety, please let the Director know when you are leaving and when you have returned.
 Residents will be given a code to access the house key inside the lock box.
 This code will be changed frequently.
+There should be reasons and destinations for going out.
+A walk for recreation or exercise is healthy as is a walk to a clinic, store, library, or other destination.
+However, going in and out every half hour is both unreasonable and unnecessary.

 POWER OF EXAMPLE: It is sincerely hoped that those women who have been in the House longer will welcome those coming in and help them in any way possible most particularly by being a positive power of example to them.

-PERSONAL ACTIVITIES: This is a wonderful opportunity to develop a hobby or skill that you have always been wanting to learn.
+PERSONAL ACTIVITIES: This is a wonderful opportunity to develop a hobby or skill that you have always wanted to learn.
 Or just to develop a love of reading; Canton has a great library.
 Talk with others about what you might like to learn…………..

-PROHIBITED SUBSTANCES: Soft drinks and caffeinated beverages ARE allowed but are advised in moderation.
+PROHIBITED SUBSTANCES: Soft drinks and caffeinated beverages ARE allowed but are advised to be used in moderation.
 Energy drinks are prohibited as is alcohol and all substances which are illicit.

 RESIDENT MONITOR: One resident is appointed with input from the other residents as Resident Monitor.
 She will help by checking that doors are locked at night, lights are off, needed supplies are listed, chores are done, etc.

 CONVERSATION: Grace House is intended to be a safe place in which to get better.
 Conversation about the “glories” of drug/alcohol use, criminality, old “friends” still in the throes of harmful behaviors, and jail house buddies has no place here.
-Cursing, swearing, and vulgarity is not to be used at any time.
+Cursing, swearing, and vulgarity are not to be used at any time.
+Insolence and abusive talk will not be tolerated in any form nor will contentious conversations or derogatory statements about race, ethnicity, sexual preference/orientation, gender, religion, or disability.
+In other words, all conversation should be kind and uplifting.

-WORKING/SCHOOL HOURS: When one first starts employment the limitation of the number of hours worked per week is 20.
-This will gradually be raised if the woman is able to handle work along with other responsibilities.
+WORKING/SCHOOL HOURS: When one first starts employment, the limitation to the number of hours worked per week is 20.
+This will gradually be raised IF the woman is able to handle work along with other responsibilities.
 No work or school hours should be scheduled past 6 pm.
 This is to assure that self-help meetings can be made.
+Work should be scheduled around mandatory programming.
+Exceptions require permission of the Director.
+All work/school schedules are to be given to the Director and she is to be notified when changes are made so that she always has a current schedule in the case of emergencies.

 ROMANCE: There are to be NO romantic or sexual relationships pursued by a resident at Grace House.
 Not only are you endangering your own recovery but also the recovery of someone else.